Jessica Kairé: Works

 Así es la Vida en el Trópico ("Such is the Life in The Tropics") is a series of instructional videos including one small sculpture in which Kairé demonstrates how to create weapons out of various tropical produce.
-The sculpture is a ninja star-like weapon made out of paper and acrylic paint to make it look like a banana.
+The first video in the series shows the audience how to make nunchucks using two bananas and banana leaves to bind them together.